2. Attachment and Trust Instead Of Goodies

 Or why 70% of the dogs show problematic behaviour and why the majority of dog schools are not sustainably successful with 70% of the dog owners:

 By SOCIALISATION (social learning) one understands the entire learning process, which makes the dog a socially adapted being and includes the active confrontation with the social requirements.
 The socialisation never stops, but takes place during the whole life of a dog.
+E.g. taking the dog to town and let it get used to the traffic, the noise, the people etc.

 TRAINING (formal learning) is the teaching of abilities and skills, e.g. «Sit!», «Drop!», «Stay!», retrieving etc. In this context I also use the term «task training» to avoid confusion.